Nonadiabatic derivative couplings through multiple Franck-Condon modes dictate the energy gap law for near and short-wave infrared dye molecules

 In summary, we have conducted computational modeling and theoretical analyses of non-radiative decay rates from the first singlet excited states for two NIR/SWIR dye molecules, Flav5 and Flav7, which were shown to exhibit the energy gap law behavior.
-The trends of our theoretical rates are in good agreement with those of experimental data.
-Additional calculations for deuterated dye molecules corroborate our conclusion, and indeed serve as a good evidence that the cumulation of all NDC terms along all Franck-Condon modes in the excited electronic state provide the major route for the nonradiative decay of NIR/SWIR dye molecules exhibiting the energy gap law behavior.
-Pending future efforts for broader class of dye molecules and validation through higher level theoretical/computational studies\cite{mebel-jpca103,niu-scc51,niu-jpca114,borrelli-jcp129,wang-jcp154} that also include Duschinsky, non-Condon effects, or anharmonic contributions, the present work also provides simple theoretical models to semiquantitatively describe the energy gap law behavior of nonradiative decays of NIR/SWIR dye molecules.
+The trends of our theoretical rates are in good agreement with those of experimental data. \re{Theoretical data provided in Table \ref{table2} also elucidate that the difference between the decay rates of Flav5 and Flav7 come from the combination of differences in the values of NDC terms and the energy gap, with the former playing more significant role.} Additional calculations for deuterated dye molecules corroborate our conclusion, and indeed serve as a good evidence that the cumulation of all NDC terms along all Franck-Condon modes in the excited electronic state provide the major route for the nonradiative decay of NIR/SWIR dye molecules exhibiting the energy gap law behavior.
+Pending future efforts for broader class of dye molecules and validation through higher level theoretical/computational studies\cite{mebel-jpca103,niu-scc51,niu-jpca114,borrelli-jcp129,wang-jcp154,alfonso-hernandez-pccp22} that \re{can provide more satisfactory description of} Duschinsky and non-Condon effects, anharmonic contributions, \re{and more detailed dynamics simulation}, the present work \re{serves as a simple but essential theoretical model capable of providing semiquantitative description of} the nonradiative decays of NIR/SWIR dye molecules \re{exhibiting energy gap law behavior}.

 \acknowledgements